 It feels sluggish - certainly not as easy as tapping a remote on a wired set of headphones.
 Using your voice might sound futuristic, but some form of basic controls like volume and skip track - either through strokes or taps - would have been welcomed.
 Since we've started using them we rarely use the volume feature, but then that's probably just us.

 Apple AirPods review: Listening to music, taking calls

-We've tested the AirPods with an array of different Apple devices - MacBook Pro, iPad Pro, iPhone 7 and the Apple Watch Series 2 - and are really impressed with the simplicity of connection and switching between devices.
+We've tested the AirPods with an array of different Apple devices - MacBook Pro, iPad Pro, iPhones and Apple Watch - and are really impressed with the simplicity of connection and switching between devices.